 Dependability critical items shall be identified by dependability analyses performed to support the risk reduction and control process performed on the project.

-The criteria for identifying dependability critical items are given in clause 6.5.
+The criteria for identifying dependability critical items to be included in the Critical Items List are given in clause 6.5.

 Dependability critical items, as part of the Critical Items List, shall be subject to risk assessment and critical items control in conformance with ECSS-Q-ST-10-04.